BeryJu/pyazo/docs/migration.md

 # Migrating from pyazo < 2.0

 This migration guide uses `pgLoader` to convert the MySQL Database from the old instance into the PostgreSQL Database that is used now.
 This guide also assumes that you want to keep using the same underlying server.
-Even if you want to move pyazo to a different machine, it is recommended to use this guide, as it makes it much easier to migrate ont he same host.
+Even if you want to move pyazo to a different machine, it is recommended to use this guide, as it makes it much easier to migrate on the same host.

 ## Pre-requisites

 - Docker and docker-compose is installed on the pyazo Server
 - Install pgLoader (`apt install pgloader` for example.)

-## Prepare the new pyazo Install
+## Prepare the new pyazo install

+The old config file is located here: `/etc/pyazo/config.yml`

 | Old setting name        | New setting name             |
 |-------------------------|------------------------------|